 Imagine being on the first page of Google for your market and just raking in the leads.
 You’re killing it, right?
 Then all of a sudden you fall off of Google completely and have no idea why.

 We see this all the time.
 Google changed their algorithm 500+ times last year.
-Any one of those changes can dramatically affect your search engine results.
+Anyone of those changes can dramatically affect your search engine results.
 But if you’re navigating those changes and updating the content on your site (i.e. blogging), then you can evolve with the times and avoid getting kicked off Google.
+Check out the Ultimate Website Analysis Checklist too.
+It will help check off a few urgent and important website mistakes.

 Don’t make the same mistake as this wardrobe consultant did.
 Just like your website is never done, neither is the job of the wardrobe consultant on a movie set: